thymikee/jest-preset-angular/README.md

   "presets": ["env"]
 }
 ```
-2. Specify jest how to transpile js files in jest configuration:
+2. Specify jest how to transpile JS files in jest configuration:
 ```js
 {
   "jest": {